2021 Winter Storm Recovery Resources

 - Tennis courts are open with new lighting and court surface.

-- The next City Council meeting is scheduled to be held in December 2020.
+- The next City Council meeting is scheduled to be held on March 9, 2021.
 City Council and staff continue to review recycling collection public relations materials.
 Public comments are always welcome and encouraged.

 Governor Order to Re-Open Texas